hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   The nested values configure the Kubernetes `Service` for the gateway `Deployment`.

       * <a name="v-meshgateway-service-enabled" href="#v-meshgateway-service-enabled">`enabled`</a> (`bool: false`) -
       Whether to create a Service or not.
+If the gateway Pods will be exposed using their host ports then this is not necessary.

       * <a name="v-meshgateway-service-type" href="#v-meshgateway-service-type">`type`</a> (`string: "ClusterIP"`) -
       Service `type`, ex. `NodePort`, `LoadBalancer`, `ClusterIP`.